jerichosouthall/odin-recipes/README.md

 # odin-recipes

+<p>Project can be seen at https://jerichosouthall.github.io/odin-recipes/.</p>

 <h2>What is this project about?</h2>

-<p>"Recipes" is the project at the end of The Odin Project's HTML foundations curriculum.</p>
+<p>"Recipes" is the project at the end of The Odin Project's <em>HTML Foundations</em> curriculum.</p>

 <p>In this project I showcased:

 <ul>

 <li>Setting up an HTML document using the HTML boilerplate.
-Using text in HTML (paragraphs, headers).</li>
+Using text in HTML in the form of paragraphs and headers.</li>

 <li>Using tags and elements.</li>